dev-protocol/hashi/docs/docs/design/foundation/color/color-theming.md

 ### 1. Primary Color
 This color defines the emphasized surfaces in an interface.
-These consist of headers, appbars, navbars, drawers, hero sections, etc. The primary color property takes one immutable color, or [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand)  each for both light and dark mode.
+These consist of headers, appbars, navbars, drawers, hero sections, etc. The primary color property takes [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand), or [one escape hatch color preset](color-tokens.md#escape-hatch-colors) each for both light and dark mode.

 ### 2. Accent Color
-This color defines user-interactable elements, and indicators in an interface.
+This color defines very emphasized, interact-able, and eye-catching portions in an interface.
 Its purpose is to highlight a portion of the interface that needs attention.
 These usually are form actions, page indicators, quantity indicators, notification count, alerts, etc.

-These consist of buttons and button groups, form field and select field accent colors, badges, tags, etc. The accent color property takes one immutable color, or [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand)  each for both light and dark mode.
+These consist of buttons and button groups, form field and select field accent colors, badges, tags, etc. The accent color property takes [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand), or [one escape hatch color preset](color-tokens.md#escape-hatch-colors) each for both light and dark mode.

 ### 3. Surface Color
 The background color defines the non-emphasized surfaces in an interface.
-Things like cards, modals, dialogs, profiles, drawers, etc. The background color property only takes one immutable color, or [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand) each for both light and dark mode.
+The neutral of the bunch.
+Things like cards, modals, dialogs, profiles, drawers, etc. The background color property only takes [one Dev Protocol brand color preset](color-tokens.md#in-accordance-to-the-dev-protocol-brand), or [one escape hatch color preset](color-tokens.md#escape-hatch-colors) each for both light and dark mode.

 ## Typography & Iconography Colors